-The fact-base of the example video is created using the fact-extractor tool of BilVideo (Dönderler et al., 2002a).
-In this process, first of all, the objects in the sample video are defined, then the spatio-temporal relationships between these objects in each frame are calculated by our fact-extractor tool and stored in a fact base.
-Some example facts from our fact base are shown in Figure 18.
+In this process, the objects in the sample video are defined first.
+Then, the spatio-temporal relationships between these objects in each frame are calculated by the fact-extractor tool and stored in a fact base.
+Some example facts from the fact base are shown in Fig. 18.